 You can return quickly to many everyday activities, but your vision may be blurry.
 The healing eye needs time to adjust so that it can focus properly with the other eye, especially if the other eye has a cataract.
 Ask the Suggs Eye Center team when you can resume driving.
 If you received an IOL, you may notice that colors are very bright.
 The IOL is clear, unlike your natural lens that may have had a yellowish/brownish tint.
 Within a few months after receiving an IOL, you will become used to improved color vision.
 Also, when your eye heals, you may need new glasses or contact lenses.

 Problems after surgery are rare, but they can occur.
 These problems can include infection, bleeding, inflammation (pain, redness, swelling), loss of vision, double vision, and high or low eye pressure.
 With prompt medical attention, these problems can usually be treated successfully.
 Sometimes the eye tissue that encloses the IOL becomes cloudy and may blur your vision.
 This condition is called an after-cataract.
 An after-cataract can develop months or years after cataract surgery.
 An after-cataract is treated with a laser.
 The Suggs Eye Center team uses a laser to make a tiny hole in the eye tissue behind the lens to let light pass through.
-This outpatient procedure is called a YAG laser capsulotomy.
+This outpatient procedure is called a YAG laser.
 It is painless and rarely results in increased eye pressure or other eye problems.
-As a precaution, the Suggs Eye Center team may give you eyedrops to lower your eye pressure before or after the procedure.
+As a precaution, the Suggs Eye Center team may give you eye drops to lower your eye pressure before or after the procedure.

 As with any surgery, cataract surgery poses risks, such as infection and bleeding.
 Before cataract surgery, the Suggs Eye Center team may ask you to temporarily stop taking certain medications that increase the risk of bleeding during surgery.
 After surgery, you must keep your eye clean, wash your hands before touching your eye, and use the prescribed medications to help minimize the risk of infection.
 Serious infection can result in loss of vision.
 Cataract surgery slightly increases your risk of retinal detachment.
 Other eye disorders, such as high myopia (nearsightedness), can further increase your risk of retinal detachment after cataract surgery.
 One sign of a retinal detachment is a sudden increase in flashes or floaters.
 Floaters are little "cobwebs" or specks that seem to float about in your field of vision.
 If you notice a sudden increase in floaters or flashes, see an eye care professional immediately.
 A retinal detachment is a medical emergency.
 If necessary, go to an emergency service or hospital.
-Your eye must be examined by an eye surgeon as soon as possible.
+An eye surgeon must examine your eye as soon as possible.
 A retinal detachment causes no pain.
 Early treatment for retinal detachment often can prevent permanent loss of vision.
 The sooner you get treatment, the more likely you will regain good vision.
 Even if you are treated promptly, some vision may be lost.

 The symptoms of early cataract may be improved with new eyeglasses, brighter lighting, anti-glare sunglasses, or magnifying lenses.
 If these measures do not help, surgery is the only effective treatment.
 Surgery involves removing the cloudy lens and replacing it with an artificial lens.
 A cataract needs to be removed only when vision loss interferes with your everyday activities, such as driving, reading, or watching TV.
 You and your eye care professional can make this decision together.
 Once you understand the benefits and risks of surgery, you can make an informed decision about whether cataract surgery is right for you.
 In most cases, delaying cataract surgery will not cause long-term damage to your eye or make the surgery more difficult.
 You do not have to rush into surgery.
 Sometimes a cataract should be removed even if it does not cause problems with your vision.
 For example, a cataract should be removed if it prevents examination or treatment of another eye problem, such as age-related macular degeneration or diabetic retinopathy.
 If your eye care professional finds a cataract, you may not need cataract surgery for several years.
 In fact, you might never need cataract surgery.
 By having your vision tested regularly, you and your eye care professional can discuss if and when you might need treatment.
 If you choose surgery, your eye care professional may refer you to a specialist to remove the cataract.
-If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually four to eight weeks apart.
+If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually eight weeks apart.
 Many people who need cataract surgery also have other eye conditions, such as age-related macular degeneration or glaucoma.
 If you have other eye conditions in addition to cataract, talk with your doctor.
 Learn about the risks, benefits, alternatives, and expected results of cataract surgery.